-Be sure to read and understand the entire Use & Care Manual before attempting to install or operate this indirect water heater.
+Be sure to read and understand the entire Use & Care Manual before attempting to install or operate this water heater.
 Pay particular attention to the following General Safety Precautions.
 Failure to follow these warnings could cause property damage, bodily injury or death.
 Should you have any problems understanding the instructions in this manual, STOP, and get help from a qualified installer or technician.

-Water temperatures over 125°F can cause severe burns instantly or death from scalds.
+To meet commercial water use needs, the aquastat on this water heater is adjustable up to 220°F. However, water temperatures over 125°F can cause severe burns instantly or death from scalds.
 125°F is the preferred starting point for setting the control to supply general-purpose hot water.